sourcegraph/about/blogposts/lsif-indexer.md

 ## Parsing

 There are many ways to write parsers.
 For this exploration we choose the parser generator [Antlr](https://www.antlr.org).
-It will generate the Go code that does the actual parsing for us using a specification of the grammar of the language we want to parse, namely JSonnet.
-We could start from scratch and specify the grammar from the [JSonnet language spec](https://jsonnet.org/ref/spec.html), but luckily [somebody else](http://ironchefpython.github.io/) already did [this work](https://gist.github.com/ironchefpython/84380aa60871853dc86719dd598c35e4) and we can just reuse their grammar file (thank you!).
-Antlr takes this grammar file as input and generates a [Go package](https://github.com/sourcegraph/lsif-jsonnet/tree/master/parser) that parses JSonnet files and produces AST data structures (abstract syntax trees).
+It will generate the Go code that does the actual parsing for us using a specification of the grammar of the language we want to parse, namely Jsonnet.
+We could start from scratch and specify the grammar from the [Jsonnet language spec](https://jsonnet.org/ref/spec.html), but luckily [somebody else](http://ironchefpython.github.io/) already did [this work](https://gist.github.com/ironchefpython/84380aa60871853dc86719dd598c35e4) and we can just reuse their grammar file (thank you!).
+Antlr takes this grammar file as input and generates a [Go package](https://github.com/sourcegraph/lsif-jsonnet/tree/master/parser) that parses Jsonnet files and produces AST data structures (abstract syntax trees).
 We don't need to touch the parser package, it is generated by the Antlr tool.

-For example the following JSonnet snippet:
+For example the following Jsonnet snippet:

 ```
 local bar = 5;